 Frozen Raw

-Same recipes as above but frozen instead of freeze-dried.
-More affordable per serve, but requires freezer space and thawing.
+Same recipes, frozen instead of freeze-dried.
+Lower cost per serve, but needs freezer space and advance thawing.

 Toppers & Boosters

 Smaller packs designed to add on top of existing food.
-A more accessible entry point price-wise.
+The most accessible price point — and the most common way NZ owners use K9 Natural in practice.

 Ingredient quality